wang1hm/AstronomyNote/AstroNote/PaperReading/JWST/CSST DISCUSSION.md

 SOMBRERO
 M-87
 ### ABSTRACT
 JWST will be the most sensitive tool ever built for studying the accretion onto supermassive black holes (SMBHs) at the centers of galaxies.
-While quasars and bright active galactic nuclei (AGN) provide spectacular examples of this accretion, a vast majority of galaxies have black holes accreting at much lower rates.
-Although these low luminosity AGN (LLAGN) are not as well studied or understood as their brighter counterparts, it is clear their inner structures differ significantly from the accretion disks in luminous AGN.
+While quasars and bright active galactic nuclei (AGN) provide spectacular examples of this accretion, a vast majority of galaxies have black holes accreting at much lower rates. ==Although these low luminosity AGN (LLAGN) are not as well studied or understood as their brighter counterparts==, it is clear their inner structures differ significantly from the accretion disks in luminous AGN.
 JWST spectroscopy provides a unique opportunity to significantly advance our understanding of LLAGN.
-Our proposal focuses on getting IFU spectra from 1.7 to 28 microns for seven of the nearest LLAGN spanning four orders of magnitude in both black hole mass and accretion rate (these will also be complemented by two GTO targets).
-JWST's spatial resolution will enable easy separation of the AGN from the host galaxy light providing us with spectral templates of low luminosity AGN spectra in the infrared for the first time.
-Detailed physical modeling of both the line emission and spectral energy distributions of these LLAGN spectra will reveal the physical structure of low luminosity AGN, and how it varies with the mass and accretion rate of the SMBH.
-We will also use these spectral templates to empirically determine the most sensitive lines and SED features for spectroscopically and photometrically identifying LLAGN in more distant galaxies where the AGN won't be spatially resolved.
-ReveaLLAGN will both significantly enhance our understanding of AGN and open a new window for future AGN studies with JWST.
+Our proposal focuses on ==getting IFU spectra from 1.7 to 28 microns for seven of the nearest LLAGN spanning four orders of magnitude in both black hole mass and accretion rate== %%选源：最近的七个LLAGN，相差四个量级的黑洞质量和吸积率%%(these will also be complemented by two GTO targets).
+JWST's spatial resolution will enable easy ==separation of the AGN from the host galaxy light providing us with spectral templates of low luminosity AGN spectra in the infrared for the first time.== Detailed physical modeling of both the line emission and spectral energy distributions of these LLAGN spectra will reveal the physical structure of low luminosity AGN, and how it varies with the mass and accretion rate of the SMBH.
+We will also use these spectral templates to empirically determine the most sensitive lines and SED features for spectroscopically and photometrically ==identifying LLAGN in more distant galaxies where the AGN won't be spatially resolved.== ReveaLLAGN will both significantly enhance our understanding of AGN and open a new window for future AGN studies with JWST.
 ### OBSERVING DESCRIPTION

-## GO
-**Principal Investigator:**
-**PI Institution:**
-**Allocation:**
-Observing Template:
-### TARGET

-### ABSTRACT

-### OBSERVING DESCRIPTION
+The primary goal of our proposal is to ==characterize the infrared SEDs and line emission of seven low luminosity AGN== and to use JWST’s superior sensitivity and spatial resolution to cleanly ==disentangle their nuclear spectra from the surrounding galaxy emission==.
+We request NIRSpec IFU observations in two gratings (G235H and G395H) and MIRI MRS observations in all three dichroic settings. ==Taken together, these data will provide high-quality “pure” AGN spectra over a wavelength range that is mostly inaccessible from the ground (from 1.7-28 microns)==

+We request ==~900s exposures with both NIRSpec and MIRI to obtain S/N>30 spectra== of the AGN over the full wavelength range of the data based on measured broad band fluxes in K band and at 12 microns.
+We will use a ==standard four point dither== in all observations.
+In NIRSpec we will obtain LeakCals using single exposures in galaxies with fainter backgrounds, and using a full dither in the brightest three galaxies.
+For our MIRI observations, the variable background requires that we take offset sky exposures.
+These are taken in blank fields typically 5’ from the center of the galaxy selected based on WISE 12 micron imaging.

 ## GO
 **Principal Investigator:**